lupishan/cursor-cli-terminal/README.md

 ### ❓ FAQ

 **Q: "cursor-agent not detected" error**
 A: Make sure `cursor-agent` is installed and in your PATH.
 Restart the IDE after installation.
+For macOS users, if executing `which cursor-agent` in the terminal returns the correct path but it cannot be used in this plugin, please ensure that the PATH variable is also modified in `~/.bash_profile`.

 **Q: First-time trust/login prompts**
 A: Follow the interactive prompts in the terminal window.